electrickery/ROM-emulator/README.md

 The KiCAD-files contain the projects for the shield, adapter and socket-PCBs.
 The first two have fixes from testing the previous produced boards.

-Ther is a Hackaday page at: https://hackaday.io/project/175610-rom-emulator
+There is a Hackaday page at: https://hackaday.io/project/175610-rom-emulator

 F.J.
 Kraan, 2020-12-24